 Kavala, the capital and main port of the Kavala prefecture is amphitheatrically built on the slopes of Mt.
 Symvolo forming one of the most picturesque cities in Greece.
 The city’s breeze sweeps through its historic buildings, which perfectly reflect the city’s modern character.

 Kavala boasts a unique character reflecting its recent past.
 Neoclassical mansions and big tobacco warehouses evoke the memory of a distant past when a wealthy bourgeoisie was dominating the city.
 In the “Mecca of tobacco” as Kavala was named in the past, thousands of tobacco workers, male and female, earned their living.
 Their faces will remain alive for all eternity thanks to the black and white photos adorning the walls of the city’s Tobacco Museum.
-At the cobblestoned, lined with palm trees port, stand one next to another modern buildings and fish tavernas, while fish boats cast their reflection on azure waters.
+At the cobblestoned port street, modern buildings stand next to fish tavernas; while fish boats cast their reflection on azure waters.

 Modern Kavala was once ancient Philippi’s port.
 More infamously, Ottoman Pasha Mehmet Ali (1769–1849), eventual founder of Egypt’s last royal dynasty, ruled here.
-He ordered his fleet to slaughter tens of thousands of Christian Greeks on islands such as Kassos and Psara during Greece’s independence struggle.
+He ordered his fleet to slaughter tens of thousands of Christian Greeks during Greece’s independence struggle.
 Islanders still commemorate these events annually.

 Thessaloniki is easy to fall in love with – it has beauty, urban chaos, history and culture, a remarkable cuisine and wonderful vast sea views.
 This is Greece’s second largest city, with the streets bursting full of life and vibrancy.

 Thessaloniki is a vibrant destination, full of surprises.
 It evolved into a unique mosaic of different cultures and civilizations, Thessaloniki will offer you a wonderful travel experience.
-The different neighbourhoods are little worlds unto themselves.
-When you climb up to the Byzantine walls and take in the whole of Thessaloniki at sunset, you see what a sprawling, organic city it is.
-Old and new cohabit wonderfully.
-The Arch of Galerius, an intricate 4th-century monument, overlooks the busy shopping drag of Egnatia.
-Thessaloniki’s most famous sight, the White Tower, anchors a waterfront packed with cocktail bars.
+The different neighbourhoods are little worlds unto themselves, and when you climb up to the Byzantine walls and take in the whole of Thessaloniki at sunset, you see what a sprawling, organic city it is.
+Old and new cohabit wonderfully: the Arch of Galerius, an intricate 4th-century monument, overlooks the busy shopping drag of Egnatia, while Thessaloniki’s most famous sight, the White Tower, anchors a waterfront packed with cocktail bars.
 The New Waterfront has breathed life and opened up space for long walks and cycling.
 By night, the city reverberates with music and nightlife.